hello-robot/stretch_web_interface/README.md

 This software is intended for use with S T R E T C H (TM) RESEARCH EDITION, which is a robot produced and sold by Hello Robot Inc. For further information, including inquiries about dual licensing, please contact Hello Robot Inc.

-For license details for this repository, see the LICENSE files.
+For license details for this repository, see the LICENSE files, including Tutorial_LICENSE.md, WebRTC_Project_LICENSE.md, and LICENSE.md.
+Some other sources and licenses are described by comments found within the code.

 The [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license applies to all code written by Hello Robot Inc. contained within this repository.
 We have attempted to note where code was derived from other sources and the governing licenses.